For Providers · Bloomington-Normal, IL

-At The Therapy Collaborative, we partner with healthcare and school-based providers to support children, teens, and young adults (birth through 21) who need more than a quick, one-size-fits-all approach.
-Our team of occupational and speech therapists specializes in complex cases, including functional neurological disorder (FND), pediatric chronic pain and fatigue, complex feeding and dysphagia, autism-related communication and sensory needs, and pediatric brain injury.
+The Therapy Collaborative partners with healthcare and school-based providers to support children, teens, and young adults from birth through 21.
+Our occupational and speech therapists specialize in complex cases, including functional neurological disorder (FND), pediatric chronic pain and fatigue, complex feeding and dysphagia, autism-related communication needs, and pediatric brain injury.

-We’re also a good fit for patients who are just getting started with therapy or who have less complex developmental, sensory, feeding, or communication concerns but would benefit from a thorough, individualized evaluation and treatment plan.
+We're also a strong fit for patients just getting started with therapy, or with less complex developmental, sensory, feeding, or communication concerns who would benefit from a thorough, individualized evaluation.

 How to refer

-Relevant medical records, recent notes, and any prior evaluation or therapy reports
+Please fax a referral/order (especially for speech therapy, if required by insurance), along with relevant medical records, recent notes, and any prior evaluation or therapy reports.

 Phone